MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/storage-platform/connected-storage/connected-storage-saving.md

 # Use Connected Storage to save data

-Data is asynchronously saved by creating a `ConnectedStorageContainer` in a `ConnectedStorageSpace` for a user and calling the `SubmitUpdatesAsync` method on the container.
+With Connected Storage, data is asynchronously saved by creating a `ConnectedStorageContainer` in a `ConnectedStorageSpace` for a user and calling the `SubmitUpdatesAsync` method on the container.

 > [!IMPORTANT]
 > Data dependencies across connected storage containers are unsafe.
 For example, uploading of one container to the cloud might complete, while another might remain queued for uploading.
 If the user moved to another console, the synchronization operation would allow the first container to be synchronized and accessed on the second console, without the first container being present.